 It’s common for those who love to party all night, drinking lots of alcohol in the process, to tell themselves that they are merely postponing taking care of their health.
 However, all that alcohol they’ve drunk or fatty food they’ve eaten does not only result in excess weight.
 It can also lead to fatty liver disease, a major cause of liver cirrhosis, which has the potential to eventually cause liver cancer.

 Fatty liver disease refers to the accumulation of fat within the liver cells, measuring over 5-10% of the liver’s total weight.
 This results in the fibrosis being formed which destroys liver cells or causes liver inflammation, eventually leading to liver cirrhosis.
 Furthermore, when left untreated, such a condition can cause liver cancer, an incurable condition which may only be managed through reducing the amount of fat present in the liver.

 Alcohol-related fatty liver disease: Drinking large amounts of alcohol or drinking constantly over a long period of time can result in reduced liver function and the accumulation of fat within its cells.
 The severity of the condition depends on the type, quantity and period of time over which the alcohol is consumed.

-Non-alcoholic fatty liver disease: This condition refers to excess fat accumulating in the body or irregular metabolism due to some forms of congenital health disorders, such as diabetes, high blood lipid levels, high blood pressure and hepatitis C.
+Non-alcoholic fatty liver disease: This condition refers to excess fat accumulating in the body or irregular metabolism due to some forms of congenital health disorders, diabetes, high blood lipid levels, high blood pressure and hepatitis C.

 Feeling exhausted and disoriented after partying too hard is always a risk.
 However, if other symptoms present themselves, it could be a sign that your partying is leading to fatty liver disease.
 In this case, medical attention should be sought immediately for a detailed diagnosis.
 The following symptoms are warning signs for the onset of this condition: